These 30 Photos That Need More Context Will Leave You With More Questions Than Answers

 Many jokes on the internet advise people to "send this to your friend without saying anything."
 It might be an image of a superhero trying to fly with an umbrella or a cat galloping over a field.

 Your mind generates explanations for images that are random or foreign to you.
-What makes them humorous is their imagination and element of surprise, but context is crucial.
+What makes them humorous is their imaginative quality and element of surprise, but context is crucial.

-In terms of communication, it's vital and it is impossible for you to go a day without speaking with someone.
-It's critical that the message we receive at those times be understandable and unambiguous.
+In terms of communication, it's vital, and it is impossible to go a day without speaking with someone.
+As John Maxwell, a leadership expert, emphasizes, "Clear communication is the foundation of effective relationships."
+It's critical that the message we receive during those interactions be understandable and unambiguous.

-We've selected the best 'Images That Need More Context' from their Instagram account.
-They are beckoning you to explore a world where images evoke a flurry of questions and pixels play with mystery.
+We've selected the best images that beckon you to explore a world where images evoke a flurry of questions and pixels play with mystery.

 1. How?